 Should it be stylish?

-If any of these best toilet seats were double the price, they’d still be worth it!
+If any of these toilet stools were double the price, they’d still be worth it!
 The health benefits are well worth the investment of a toilet stool.
 You’ll be able to lower your risk of Diverticulitis, hemorrhoids, and lessen the amount you strain during a bowel movement.

-What you have to figure out is how your new squat stool will look, act, and function in your toilet space.
+What you have to figure out is how the best toilet stool for you will look, act, and function in your toilet space.